Hour of the Star

 Hour of the Star (A Hora da Estrela) is a Brazilian film directed by Suzana Amaral and released in 1985.
-The film is an adaptation of a book by Clarice Lispector with the same name.
-In 1986, the actress Marcélia Cartaxo won the Silver Bear for Best Actress at the 36th Berlin International Film Festival, for her role as Macabea.
-It was selected as the Brazilian entry for the Best Foreign Language Film at the 59th Academy Awards, but was not accepted as a nominee.
+The film is an adaptation of Clarice Lispector novel of the same name.
+It follows Macabea (Marcélia Cartaxo), an impoverished orphan teenager girl living in Rio de Janeiro.

-"Macabea is an example of the mental underdevelopment of the poor people of the world", the director, Amaral, has written.
-"Facing the solitude of the big city, she possesses the emptiness of someone who does not have the means to be cultured."
-But surely her case is even more extreme than that.
-Macabea doesn't even possess the culture of poverty; she is simply an emptiness.
+The film had its international premiere at the main competition of the 36th Berlin International Film Festival, where Marcélia Cartaxo won the Silver Bear for Best Actress.
+It was selected as the Brazilian entry for the Best Foreign Language Film at the 59th Academy Awards, but was not nominated.